Hall of Fame

 Years after the 2015 trade that sent him and a 1st round pick to Legs With Holes for Le’Veon Bell, Matt Forte remains the highest scoring running back in team history with 538 total points despite being surpassed in starts by Lamar Miller and Alfred Morris.
 He also would boast an impressive 13.79 PPG over a strong 39 game sample size.
 He would reach the 2014 championship game in his final game as a Horseman – but they would fall short… and he would never see another playoff game for the remainder of his career.

-Where Hernandez was the greatest hooligan of all-time, Matt may be remembered as the greatest non-hooligan of all-time.
 He was a true gentleman and a scholar and will be forever cherished as one of the greatest Horsemen of all time.

 Long-Isle-with-Verrill-Stables-trunks